My Account

 Making a single pair of jeans produces as much greenhouse gas as driving a car over 80 miles.

-While the environmental harms caused by the overconsumption that fast fashion promotes are significant, there are efforts to improve sustainability in the industry.
-In a trailblazing move, New York lawmakers in 2021 introduced the Fashion Sustainability and Social Accountability Act (S7428).
-If they enact the statute, New York will become the first state to hold major fashion brands accountable for their environmental and social practices.
+While the environmental harms caused by excessive consumption, which fast fashion promotes, are significant, the industry is making some effort to address them.
+In a trailblazing move, New York lawmakers introduced the Fashion Sustainability and Social Accountability Act (S.7428) in 2021.
+New York will become the first state to hold major fashion brands accountable for their environmental practices if the law passes.

-The bill’s key provisions would require apparel companies to:
+Key provisions of the legislation would require apparel companies to:

 • Identify adverse impacts from their greenhouse gas emissions and water and chemical use.